Hamro-CMS/HamroChurch/README.md

 * **Modified Project (This Repository):**
   * Project Name: HamroChurch
   * Organization Website: [hamrocms.com](https://hamrocms.com)
-  * Key Modifications: Full native Nepali user interface language, localized Nepali Calendar, Nepali Bible modules, and Nepali/Bhutanese Bhajan databases.
+  * Key Modifications: Full native Nepali user interface language, localized Nepali Calendar, and Nepali Bible modules.
+  * Data & Lyrics Acknowledgement: Special thanks to [Nepali Christian Songs](https://www.nepalichristiansongs.com) for providing the public lyrics database utilized for our Nepali/Bhutanese Bhajan workflows.

 * **License Statement:**
   * This software is distributed under the **GNU General Public License v3.0 (GPL-3.0)**.
   * HamroChurch includes modifications to FreeShow and remains 100% open-source.
 All custom additions and derivative works in this repository are distributed under the exact same GPL-3.0 license.

-We sincerely thank the FreeShow maintainers, ChurchApps, and the wider open-source community for their foundational contributions!
+We sincerely thank the FreeShow maintainers, ChurchApps, and the wider community for sharing their foundational work!

 ---